 Pacific Psychiatric Intervention & Wellness Centers (PPIWC) was founded by Drs.
 Jake and Jessica Hollingsworth in 2015.
 It was founded under the name Ketamine For Life.
 In 2019, based on how the clinic evolved over the first three years, specifically, that we have become much more than a “ketamine clinic,” we changed the name to what it is now, PPIWC.

 Dr. Jake and Dr. Jessica moved to San Diego in the Spring of 2015.
 Dr. Jake, having completed 8 years of active duty as an Air Force psychiatrist, and Dr. Jessica preparing to start her residency in Anesthesiology at UCSD, were excited for this next chapter in California.
 As Dr. Jessica worked toward completing her 3 years of anesthesia training in San Diego, Dr. Jake started an outpatient psychiatric private practice.
 It didn’t take long for Dr. Jake to realize that he wanted to offer more to his patients than just a quick medication adjustment.
 Within 6 months of moving to San Diego, the doctors established their own clinic, called Ketamine For Life (KFL), a place where Dr. Jake could administer IV ketamine infusions for depression and pain.
 Using ketamine for depression and pain has been an extremely valuable and effective treatment modality for patients that are struggling with success from conventional psychiatric treatments.
 Dr. Jessica’s expertise with the use of ketamine as an anesthesiologist has also been an invaluable asset toward the establishment of KFL’s protocols.
 Within a year of starting KFL, Dr. Jake consolidated both his existing outpatient practice, and KFL into one office in Del Mar, California.
 Since the move to Del Mar in early 2017, Dr. Jake added Transcranial Magnetic Stimulation (TMS), an FDA-approved interventional treatment for depression, which has proven to be a great treatment option for patients that were not helped by traditional psychiatric medication management.
-Since adding TMS to PPIWC, treatment modalities have continued to be added to our protocols, including our integrative medicine treatment, which you can find out more about on this site, and more recently, we have added Botox as a treatment for depression.
+Since adding TMS to PPIWC, treatment modalities have continued to be added to our protocols, including our integrative medicine treatments, which you can find out more about on this site.

 As of March 5th 2019, Janssen Pharmaceutical’s medication, Spravato™, has been FDA-approved for the treatment of treatment resistant depression.
 Spravato™, also known as esketamine, is an intranasal version of the S-enantiomer of the ketamine molecule that is used currently in our clinic via intravenous infusion.
 Given that Spravato™ is FDA-approved, it is likely that health insurance will cover the cost of this medication, or at lease a significant portion of it.
 As these details emerge, we will relay them on to our patients.